 It is important to meet the priority deadlines and to respond quickly to requests from the Student Financial Services Office for additional documentation.
-Some awards are issued on a first-come, first-served basis.
+Some awards are issued on a first-come, first served basis.

-February 15 Priority deadline for completing the FAFSA online at_www.fafsa.ed.gov March 1 Priority deadline for having your financial aid file complete (FAFSA filed and requested documents submitted)
+February 15 Priority deadline for completing the FAFSA online at www.fafsa.ed.gov file complete (FAFSA filed and requested documents submitted)